 The Advantages of Using WordPress – Pros

 You will definitely get a clear answer why most of the people choose WordPress after reading what I found in my research.
-It is obvious that people choose WordPress just because of follwing advantages.
+It is obvious that people choose WordPress just because of following advantages.

 - Great CMS